LIM KOK HOON

 Home of Lily Jansz in Penang, 1971.
 With Yin Hong Shuen from Alor Setar

 First Hokkien Conference, 1972.
-Leaning on the wall towards right is the organiser Lim Kok Hoon.
+Leaning on the wall towards the right is the organizer Lim Kok Hoon.
 Wong Meng Fook is at extreme right, and the host Lily Jansz is at extreme left.

 While in Penang, Kok Hoon had also been assisting in the development of Nibong Tebal and Parit Buntar and Bandar Baru situated on the mainland, and to the south of Penang.